-This article lists several exercises, for you to improve relationships at work and develop camaraderie within your team, that are cheap, easy and, most importantly, fun!
+This article lists several exercises that improve relationships at work and develop camaraderie but are still cheap, easy and, most importantly, fun!

 You can use team building activities anytime and most of them do not need a lot of preparation.
 So make time for them.
-They don’t have to be restricted to training and icebreaker sessions, get them in when you can to boost both energy and camaraderie in the workplace.
+They don’t have to be restricted to training and icebreaker sessions.
+Play them frequently to boost both energy and camaraderie in the workplace.

-People feel less pressured when taking part outside of a training room.
-Try one on an colleagues birthday or first thing on a Monday – you will be surprise how much more people integrate when they don’t feel judged or part of a staged training plan, they just have fun.
+People feel less pressured when taking part in fun games outside of a training room.
+Try one on an colleagues birthday, first thing on a Monday or Wednesday afternoon – you will be surprise how much more people integrate when they don’t feel that they’re judged or taking part in a staged training plan – they just have fun.

 We have listed some activities that you can try with your colleagues below: